scottcolfer/scottcolfer.github.io/_posts/2017-08-15-discovery-retro-themes.md

 3. Teams rely on their professional experience when carrying out a discovery
 4. Teams expressed a desire for more guidance on discovery
 5. Service Manual guidance on discovery has limited use
-6. Time taken to complete a discovery varies significantly
+6. Time taken to complete a discovery varies
 7. Teams would like to learn from other discoveries
 8. Discoveries have been valuable in stopping work where there is a weak business case, or the conditions to proceed to alpha are not present
 9. Business case for a solution comes at the end of alpha